legalclinic/privacyregister-standard/Privacy Register White Paper [EN].md

 # Privacy Register White Paper

 Article 30 of the General Data Protection Regulation (GDPR) brings into existence an obligation for controllers and processors to maintain a record of processing activities.
-The aim of this White Paper is to create an open standard that could be used to fulfil this obligation.
+The Privacy Register is an open standard that could be used to fulfil this obligation.

 This White Paper contains an assessment of the legal requirements that follow from article 30 GDPR.
 It serves as a basis for the specifications of the open standard and contains the following: